supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Number Systems.md

 ![[Number Systems-20240623093333496.webp]]

-Successive multiplication by $r$ gives the digits in $r$ in straight order.
+Successive multiplication by $r$ gives the digits in $r$ in forward order.

 ![[Number Systems-20240623093356686.webp]]